 College of Business

-Chair: Ashley Bush; Professors: Brusco, Bush, Cradit, Giunipero; Associate Professors: Armstrong, Junglas, Tang; Assistant Professors: Ilk, Lin, Shang, Thornton; Senior Lecturer: Larsen; Bank of America Professor of Data Analytics: Cradit; Sprint Professor of Management Information Systems: Bush; Synovous Professor of Business Administration: Brusco
+Chair: Ashley Bush; Professors: Brusco, Bush, Cradit, Giunipero; Associate Professors: D. Armstrong, Junglas, Tang; Assistant Professors: Ilk, Lu, Shang, Thornton; Senior Lecturer: K. Armstrong, Kerwin, Larsen; Bank of America Professor of Data Analytics: Cradit; Sprint Professor of Management Information Systems: Bush; Synovous Professor of Business Administration: Brusco

 The Department of Business Analytics, Information Systems and Supply Chain administers the undergraduate degree programs in Management Information Systems (MIS).